UPDATED for 2018-19 Season

 The stilt houses have been converted into the odd homestay, a few dive shops, a handful of large seafood restaurants but, in the main, into a plethora of almost identical shops, rammed to the gunwales with souvenirs.
 Small offshoot structures have been added with guesthouses or private dwellings and around the bay itself, there are resorts, bungalows and a large condo development.

 The pier itself has been extended to accommodate the numerous dive, speed and snorkel boats, with them tied up two or three deep along the now concrete jetty, which sports a new lighthouse at its far end.
-At the start and end of each day, as the tourists set out and return, the narrow cramped walkway leading up to the boats is the busiest place on the island.
+At the start and end of each day, as the tourists set out and return, the narrow walkway leading up to the boats is the busiest place on the island.

 Nonetheless, outside of rush hour, there is lots to explore and sitting out over the water for lunch or dinner is still a great holiday experience.
-Whilst this is not a beach area, that is another couple of kilometres further south at Bang Bao Beach Koh Chang or back to Lonely Beach to the north, there is good accommodation from budget to boutique around the bay and on the pier.
+Whilst this is not a beach area, that is another couple of kilometres further south at Bang Bao Beach (Klong Goi) or back to Lonely Beach to the north, there is good accommodation from budget to boutique around the bay and on the pier.